Vegan fruit cake with chocolate | gluten free recipe

 It’s packed with dried fruits and nuts

 I poured a delicious chocolate glaze on top of this vegan fruit cake.
-And let me tell you, it makes it even more tasty!
+And let me tell you, it makes it even tastier!
 You don’t have to add the chocolate on top but I can only recommend it.
 After all, chocolate makes everything better in my opinion.

 Boozy vegan fruit cake with so much flavor!

 Do you like using dried fruits with booze in cakes?
 I absolutely love it, the natural sugar of the dried fruits makes the cake super sweet, moist and rich and the booze adds so much flavor.
 I soaked the dried fruits in rum, as I like the flavor of rum!
 But don’t worry, you don’t need to add alcohol, you can just use a rum flavor.
-If you try out my fruit cake recipe, please report back and tell me if you liked it.
+If you try out my fruitcake recipe, please report back and tell me if you liked it.
+PS: If you love cakes with spices check out my Vegan & Gluten Free Carrot Cake

 - 2 small/medium sized spotty bananas (200 g)